slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Start as close to the end as possible.' -- Kurt Vonnegu*

-> *'When you run, make sure you run to something and not away from.' -- The Avett Brothers*

 > *'Moving in a direction opposite to what we are doing right now where we are not successful will guarantee success.'*

 Only fools rush into a situation.
 By committing too quickly you lose your maneuverability.